qqliu/batch-dynamic-kcore-decomposition/README.md

 in our mixed batch (1/2 insertions and 1/2 deletions) experiments.

-ConcurrentLDS Algorithm and Experiments
+CLDS Algorithm and Experiments
 --------

-A description for how to run the experimentsusing teh CLDS code is given in the [ConcurrentLDS directory](https://github.com/qqliu/batch-dynamic-kcore-decomposition/tree/master/gbbs/benchmarks/EdgeOrientation/ConcurrentPLDS).
+A description for how to run the experiments using the CLDS code is given in the [ConcurrentLDS directory](https://github.com/qqliu/batch-dynamic-kcore-decomposition/tree/master/gbbs/benchmarks/EdgeOrientation/ConcurrentPLDS).